 In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 If you’ve experienced chronic pain, inflammation, arthritis, or suffered a recent injury, laser therapy can speed your recovery.
-LLLT can help you return to doing what you love with harmful drugs or dangerous surgeries.
+Low-level laser therapy can help you return to doing what you love without harmful drugs or dangerous surgeries.

 LLLT is a revolutionary advancement in the world of medical technology.
 Laser therapy accelerates your body’s natural healing process to assist treatment of pain, inflammation, and arthritis.